apmckinlay/natureapp/README.md

 Trying *not* to use a lot of external libraries or frameworks.

-As of 2017-12-16 this is being built with Hugo (http://gohugo.io)
+2017-12 started building with Hugo <http://gohugo.io>

+2019-01 started building with eleventy and mustache

-Favicon setup is from https://realfavicongenerator.net/
+Favicon setup is from <https://realfavicongenerator.net/>